Insect bites and stings

 After the leech has been removed:

-• seek medical attention if a wound develops or the area becomes infected (the skin becomes red, hot or pus develops)
+- Seek medical attention if a wound develops or the area becomes infected (for example, if the skin becomes red, hot or pus develops).

 How can I prevent bites and stings?

 Wear protective gloves and clothing when gardening.
-Bites and stings can happen when you have bare feet so wear shoes when you are outside, even around your home.
+Bites and stings are more likely to occur if you have bare feet, so wear shoes when you are outside, even around your home.

 Should I do a first aid course?